RAFBER/Basic-technologies-of-technical-communication/docs/GitHub/GitHub - the basics.md

   ![GHDC new repository](../assets/images/GitHub_08.png)

-### Creating a new repository on the GitHub server.
+## Creating a new repository on the GitHub server

 You can create a new repository directly on the GitHub server as well.
 To create it proceed as follows: